We received a question from a reader about dog on dog jealousy recently.

 –Lisa

-Here’s my response for Lisa and others who find themselves in the same boat…
+Here’s my response for others who find themselves in the same boat…

-I believe that Lisa asked her question after reading the tips for aggressive dogs that I shared in this article back in 2007.
+By the way, Lisa asked her questions after reading the tips for aggressive dogs that I shared in this article.

 What To Do When One Dog Is Aggressive With Another